chaoss/wg-dei/CONTRIBUTING.md

 ```

-4. **[Document Commit](https://medium.com/@steveamaza/how-to-write-a-proper-git-commit-message-e028865e5791)** Start the sentences with a capital letter, write a short sentence (usually no more than ~70 characters) and use that as you use the subject of an email.
+4. **[Document Commit](https://medium.com/@steveamaza/how-to-write-a-proper-git-commit-message-e028865e5791)**.
+Start the sentences with a capital letter, write a short sentence (usually no more than ~70 characters) and use that as you use the subject of an email.
     If you want to add more information, leave a blank line
-    And then start the paragraph you want to write down (please remember the limitation of 70 characters).
+    and then start the paragraph you want to write down (please remember the limitation of 70 characters).

 First time contributing to open source?
 Check out this Blog, [Best practices in a collaborative environment](https://channelcs.github.io/best-practices-in-a-collaborative-environment.html).